isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 </label>
     <div>
       <p>SGIS is applicable to developers and owners of existing buildings throughout Singapore
-Please refer to here for more details on eligibility.
+Please refer to  <a href="https://www.skyrisegreenery.nparks.gov.sg/incentive-scheme/about/">this page </a> for more details on eligibility.

 </p>
          </div>